-Position Description and Responsibilities: Two (2) internships are available working with CDFW scientists at BML to conduct research informing the management of California’s benthic marine invertebrate fisheries.
+Position Description and Responsibilities: Two (2) internships are available working with CDFW scientists at BML to conduct research informing the management of California’s benthic marine invertebrate fisheries and kelp forest ecosystems.
+The interns will aid in preparing for and conducting field surveys of invertebrate fishery species such as Dungeness crab, urchins, abalone, and clams as well as collecting local kelp for feeding live animals housed in the CDFW laboratory at BML.
+Duties will also include providing support for laboratory experiments and fisher interviews to inform management.
 This position requires acting as part of a team of researchers, and may include occasional lifting of heavy scuba and research gear.
-The intern will aid in preparing for and conducting field surveys of invertebrate fishery species such as Dungeness crab, abalone, and clams as well as collecting local kelp for feeding live animals housed in the CDFW laboratory at BML.
-Duties will also include providing support for laboratory experiments and fisher interviews to inform management.
-Additionally, interns may lead a side project that is suited to their skills and experience provided it interests and satisfies CDFW needs.
 The interns may also assist staff in ongoing abalone management duties, which include data entry and analysis, as well as preparation of materials for presentations and reports.
 During the field components of the work, the interns may accompany scientists on the CDFW patrol boats and other small boats.
+Additionally, interns may lead a side project that is suited to their skills and experience provided it interests and satisfies CDFW needs.
 At the end of the internship, the interns will be expected to provide a report summarizing the results of the fisher interviews and field surveys.

 Preferred Experience and Capabilities: This internship will require excellent verbal, written, and organizational skills.
-Experience with MS Office and Access Database is desired.
-Dive experience and knowledge of marine invertebrate taxonomy and ecology is a plus.
+Experience with MS Office and MS Access is desired.
 Understanding of statistical concepts and methods is also a plus.

 Skills Gained: The intern will learn about the link between science and management of nearshore marine invertebrate fisheries and conservation in California.
 The intern will gain experience working with a team of investigators as well as interacting with the public during fisher interviews and surveys.
 The intern will learn about the process of planning, executing, and presenting scientific research to inform management.